YoussefShabo/Daily-Tasks/11-November/11-21/Text.md

 -Meet with Jerrett @ 14:30 [Done]
 -Send Jerret a thank you email [Done]
 -Pack travel bag [Done]
--Check in for your flight []
+-Apply to the Web Developer Position through Jobot [Done] -Check in for your flight []

 //Working